AustinAbro321/cd-manifesto/content/Practices/BuildUpTestSuite/_index.md

 A good testing suite this can't be built overnight.
 When your team is new to automated tests start writing tests to ensure the new functionality works as intended.
 This will help slowly build up tests overtime.
-However, as the team is new to testing they will likely still have bugs that occur, either found through manual testing or in production!
+However, a team that is new to testing they will likely still produce some bugs, either found through manual testing or in production!
-It's important to use these bugs to build your test suite as you move towards continuous integration.
+This can be okay, but it's important to use these bugs to build your test suite as you move towards continuous integration.

+When a bug is found on your team the first thing you should do is write a failing automated test.
+This confirms the behavior, and sets the requirement for what you need to do to fix the bug.
+More importantly, this test should ideally stick in your teams mind on how they could have avoided the original mistake and gotten feedback sooner.

 # Examples